tnichols217/notes/BritLit/Final Prep.md

 > [!quote]
 > ""Would you grant me the grace," said Gawain to the king,
 > "To be gone from this bench and stand by you there,
-> If I without discourtest might quit this board"
+> If I without discourtesy might quit this board,
+> "

 ## MLA citations